 Here are some ways to identify and treat hot spots from home:

-By helping to sooth itchy skin and promote healthy lipid production, CBD hemp oil can promote healing on dry skin areas.
+By helping to soothe itchy skin and boost skin health, a CBD balm made from full spectrum hemp oil can promote healing on dry skin areas.
 In turn, this can help prevent your canine companion from damaging the area with excessive itching or licking which can be a major cause of hot spots in many dogs.

-Thus, if you have a dog that is prone to hot spots, working with your veterinarian to see where CBD may fit in as part of an overall focus on skin health and preventing hot spots is definitely worth looking into.
+If you have a dog that is prone to hot spots, work with your veterinarian to see where CBD may fit in as part of an overall focus on skin health.

 Where Can I Find High Quality CBD Oil for My Dog?